pisilinux/project/package-manager-pds/help/en/preferences_help.rst

 General settings
 ----------------

-You can modify the general configuration of Pardus package manager, i.e showing the system tray icon, setting the interval of package update checking etc.
+You can modify the general configuration of Pisi Linux package manager, i.e showing the system tray icon, setting the interval of package update checking etc.

 Cache